Laurențiu Reghecampf: Managerial career

+Steaua Bucuresti

 This evolution brought the attention of his former team, Steaua București, and at the end of the season, they offered him a contract for a season.
-His objective was to bringt the first championship title for FCSB after a seven-year absence.
-In March 2013, he guided FCSB to the last 16 of the Europa League after eliminating Ajax from the competition.
+His objective was to bring the first championship title for Steaua after a seven-year absence.
+In March 2013, he guided Steaua to the last 16 of the Europa League after eliminating Ajax from the competition.
 The first leg away finished with a 2–0 win to Ajax in Amsterdam.
-In the second leg home, FCSB took a 2–0 lead and the 2–2 aggregate pushed the game into extra-time.
-FCSB beat the Dutch side 4–2 on penalties.
-FCSB were eliminated by eventual winners Chelsea after winning 1–0 in the first leg at home and losing 1–3 away at Stamford Bridge.
+In the second leg home, Steaua took a 2–0 lead and the 2–2 aggregate pushed the game into extra-time.
+Steaua beat the Dutch side 4–2 on penalties.
+Steaua were eliminated by eventual winners Chelsea after winning 1–0 in the first leg at home and losing 1–3 away at Stamford Bridge.

 In May 2013 he mathematically won the Romanian League and later the Romanian Supercup.
-On 9 May 2014, FCSB and Reghecampf won their second consecutive league title.
-He helped FCSB to qualify for the UEFA Champions League group stages.
-Reghecampf also lead his side to the Romanian Cup final which FCSB lost 4–2 on penalties to league runners-up Astra Giurgiu.
+On 9 May 2014, Steaua and Reghecampf won their second consecutive league title.
+He helped Steaua to qualify for the UEFA Champions League group stages.
+Reghecampf also lead his side to the Romanian Cup final which Steaua lost 4–2 on penalties to league runners-up Astra Giurgiu.

+Al Hilal

-On 27 May 2014, he signed a two-year contract with Saudi Arabian side Al-Hilal.
+On 27 May 2014, he signed a two-year contract with Saudi Arabian side Al Hilal.
 He led Al-Hilal to the AFC Champions League final five months after his appointment, by defeating Al-Ain 4–2 on aggregate in semi-finals.
 However, his side lost the final to Western Sydney Wanderers on a two-leg match.
 He was sacked on 15 February 2015 after another final loss, in the Saudi Crown Prince Cup.

+Litex Lovech

 In August 2015, he was appointed manager of Bulgarian side Litex Lovech.
 In December 2015, Reghecampf announced his decision to leave the club to join Steaua București for the second time.
 In May 2017, he stepped down as manager.

+Al Wahda

 On 3 July 2017, Reghecampf was announced as the new head coach of the Emirati club Al Wahda on a 2-year deal replacing Javier Aguirre.
 According to sources, his salary will be $2.6 million per season plus potential bonuses up to another $1.6 million.
 On 16 September 2017, in his Arabian Gulf League debut, Al-Wahda defeated Dibba Al-Fujairah 5–0.

+Al Wasl

-In January 2019, Reghecampf took over as manager of relegation-threatened UAE Pro League club Al-Wasl.
-Eventually, he heeded them from relegation after a strong run.
+In January 2019, Reghecampf took over as manager of the relegation-threatened UAE Pro League club Al Wasl.
+Eventually, he kept them from relegation after a strong run.

+Al Ahli Saudi

-On 1 April 2021, Reghecampf was announced as the new manager of Saudi Professional League club Al Ahli.
+On 1 April 2021, Reghecampf was announced as the new manager of Saudi Professional League club Al Ahli Saudi.
 Less than two months later, after two wins, two draws and a loss, he was dismissed.